 The announcement of "Star Wars" lands, made by Disney Chief Executive Officer Bob Iger, comes as fans gear up for the December release of "The Force Awakens," the opening film in a new "Star Wars" trilogy.
 The first "Star Wars" movie was released in 1977 and became embedded in pop culture.

-Harrison Ford, who reprises the role of Han Solo, received a standing ovation at the fan convention and led the cast of the new film, including Oscar-winner Lupita Nyong'o and British newcomer John Boyega.
+Harrison Ford, who reprises the role of Han Solo, received a standing ovation at the fan convention and led the new film's cast, including Oscar-winner Lupita Nyong'o and British newcomer John Boyega.

-"It's a great thing to be here with you, who made this whole thing happen.
+"It's great to be here with you, who made this whole thing happen.
 I couldn't be happier," Ford told about 7,500 fans.

 Disney also showcased star talent to build buzz for other films.

 Johnny Depp swaggered through the hall dressed as his "Pirates of the Caribbean" character, Captain Jack Sparrow, as fans were told that Orlando Bloom's character, Will Turner, will return for 2017's fifth installment of the franchise, "Dead Men Tell No Tales."

 Nyong'o was joined by actor Ben Kingsley, newcomer Neel Sethi, and director Jon Favreau for the upcoming computer-generated and live-action retelling of "The Jungle Book."
 Early footage showed scenery of Mowgli's jungle and Baloo, the bear, voiced by Bill Murray, singing the movie's "Bare Necessities."